Fugashu/basebridge/README.md

-# Basebridge
+# BaseBridge.app

-Open Source GUI implementation for bridging ETH from the Ethereum Mainnet to the Base Mainnet.
+Open Source, feeless GUI implementation for bridging ETH from the Ethereum Mainnet to the Base Mainnet.

+## Usage

+- Connect your wallet
+- Enter the desired amount in ETH you want bridged
+- Click 'Deposit'
+- Confirm the transaction in Metamask
+- Done

+## Video Guide